infernojs/inferno/README.md

 }
 ```

-`linkEvent()` offers better performance than binding an event in a class constructor and using arrow functions, so where possible, it should be used.
+`linkEvent()` offers better performance than binding an event in a class constructor and using arrow functions, so use it where possible.

 ### `renderToString` (package: `inferno-server`)